mkhstar/react-directive/README.md

 ## Prop `dirFor`
 `react-directive` includes a prop that takes an `array` of items you want to render.
 The children prop is a function or React node that is called for each item in the array.
 The function takes in two arguments: `currentItem` and `index`. `currentItem` is the current item in the `dirFor` array and `index` is its index in the array.

+**Note**: Make sure to pass a unique key prop to the elements rendered by the children function using `dirKey` (More later).
+This is important for React to keep track of the elements and render updates efficiently.
+It fallsback to using the `index` of the item if not provided

 Here is a basic example:

 ```tsx